phoenixframework/phoenix_live_view/guides/server/security-model.md

     end

-One possible concern in this approach is that in regular HTTP requests the current user will be fetched twice: one in the HTTP request and another on `mount`.
+One possible concern in this approach is that in regular HTTP requests the current user will be fetched twice: once in the HTTP request and again on `mount`.
 You can address this by using the `assign_new` function, that will reuse any of the connection assigns from the HTTP request: